SnickerdoodleLabs/EVM-RPC-Benchmark/README.md

 ## Environment Variable Definitions

 - `NUM_REQS`: Integer number of requests that should be made against the RPC endpoint
-- `THREADS`: Integer number of concurrent requests that should be made against the RPC enpoint (to simulate multiple users)
+- `THREADS`: Integer number of concurrent requests that should be made against the RPC endpoint (to simulate multiple users)
-- `RPC_URL`: String indicated the URL for your target RPC endpoint provider.
+- `RPC_URL`: String indicating the URL for your target RPC endpoint provider.

 ## Expected Output